wilsontelab/agFree-docs/docs/11_genome-resources/11_download-genomes.md

 resource files that will be properly formatted for use.
 Use them directly, or call them using the {% include templates.html type="download" %}.

-It is possible to use preexisting genome resource files, but you may find it problematic if they don't conform to format expectations.
+It is possible to use pre-existing genome resource files, but you may find it problematic if they don't conform to format expectations.

 ```sh